Carbon tax likely coming to N.S. after Ottawa dismisses Houston's alternative | CBC News

 Nova Scotia Premier Tim Houston might think he has a better approach than a carbon tax, but the federal environment minister disagrees.

-Less than two weeks after the premier presented Ottawa with a plan to reduce greenhouse gas emissions at a greater rate than what would be achieved using the federal government's carbon pricing plan — but doing so without any price on carbon — the federal minister responsible has informed Houston that the plan is not acceptable.
+Less than two weeks after the premier presented Ottawa with a plan to reduce greenhouse gas emissions based on existing legislation the province has on the books — and without any price on carbon — the federal minister responsible has informed Houston that the plan is not acceptable because it lacks a pollution pricing plan.

 Steven Guilbeault writes in a letter dated Aug.
 29 that pricing carbon pollution "remains a necessary and foundational pillar of the federal government's climate change plan."